Amanda Karioth Thompson

-Megan is responsible for working with team members to support current initiatives and develop new programming that encourages growth in the organization and across the cultural community.
-Raised in Stuart, Florida, Megan cultivated a love for music and art from a young age.
-She is a 2016 Florida State University graduate earning a bachelor’s degree in Music with a minor in Business and a certificate in Music Entrepreneurship.
-Megan is a practicing musician.
-Her primary instrument is the flute, and she is an active member of the Florida Flute Association.
-Megan has a passion for community outreach and engagement and plans to further these efforts with her role at COCA.
+Pre Reid is responsible for working with COCA team members to support current initiatives and develop new programming that encourages growth in the organization and across the cultural community.
+Raised in Jacksonville, Pre developed an early love of art that has never left her.
+She is a 2016 Florida A&M University graduate earning a bachelor’s degree in Fine Art with a concentration in graphic design and curation.
+She has worked with the Wells’ Built Museum of African American History and Culture in Orlando, and has done freelance curatorial work with local organizations such as the Meek-Eaton Black Archives and Alien Astronauts, LLC.
+Pre is a practicing visual artist and works in a variety of media.
+She has a passion for community outreach and engagement and plans to further these efforts with her role at COCA.

 Lucia Fishburne is a life-long advocate for the creative industries in Florida.
 Most recently, she served as the Executive Director of the Florida Book Awards, administered by Florida State University’s Strozier Library.
 The Florida Book Awards - the most comprehensive state book awards program in the United States - is an annual competition that recognizes, honors, and celebrates the best work written by Florida authors and about Florida culture in the previous year.
 Lucia has also assisted the FSU College of Communication and Information (CCI) as a research associate.
 Prior to her work at FSU, Lucia directed the Executive Office of the Governor as Florida’s State Film Commissioner where she was responsible for leading the state’s efforts to build, expand and retain the film, TV and digital media entertainment industry sector.
 She was appointed to that position following ten years of service in the workforce and economic development arena in Florida.